 The data acquisition technique will be vibroseis with multiple sources (vibrators) operating simultaneously.
 Use of this technique will allow data to be acquired more efficiently than typical techniques, thereby minimizing the time necessary to complete data acquisition.
 Energy sources for the project will be provided by 80,000 pound peak force AHV-IV rubber tracked vibrators that are weatherized for arctic conditions and that have a gross vehicle weight of 92,000 pounds.
-Ten (10) to twelve (12) vibrators, in fleets of two (2) to three (3) vibrators per fleet will be used.
+Three fleets of three vibrators will be employed.
 Global will perform topographic surveying for placement of source and receiver points prior to beginning data acquisition.
-Receiver lines will be oriented north to south at 880 or 900 foot intervals and source lines will be oriented east to west at 550 foot intervals.
+Receiver lines will be oriented east to west in intervals of 1,320 feet and source lines will be oriented north to south in intervals of 880 feet.
 If a source point cannot be safely accessed then it will either be offset or skipped.
 Upon completion of data acquisition in an area, the recording equipment will be retrieved.
 It will be brought back to base camp, batteries will be recharged, the nodal recording system units will be downloaded, and the seismic data will be transcribed for quality control and processing.